nmoran/WordleStrategies/README.md

 # Julia Package for Evaluating Wordle Strategies

-This package makes it easy to write a test [Wordle](https://www.nytimes.com/games/wordle/index.html) strategies.
-It can also be used interactively as an assistent to help you play wordle.
+This package makes it easy to write and test [Wordle](https://www.nytimes.com/games/wordle/index.html) strategies.
+The aim is to be able to compare different strategies by evaluating their performance.
+It can also be used interactively as an assistant to help you play wordle.

 ## Installing